 There's no sweeter place to grab a bite to eat and soak up the sun than atop Stephanie Izard's West Loop diner, Little Goat.
 The second floor space is adorned with a glowing goat, so it's impossible to miss.
 If the deck isn't closed for a private event, head upstairs for burgers, snacks and cocktails.

 Noyane translates to "hidden roof" in Japanese, making it an apt name for this secret oasis on the 21st floor of the Conrad Chicago.
-Situated just off the Magnificent Mile, Noyane is nothing like its fist-pumping neighbors.
-The menu here is filled with sophisticated Japanese fare and intricate, Asian-inspired beverages.
-Throw in an order of sashimi and stay a while.
+Situated just off Magnificent Mile, Noyane is nothing like its fist-pumping neighbors.
+The menu here is filled with sophisticated Peruvian and Japanese fare and Instagrammable cocktails.

 If you're itching to dine alfresco in Wicker Park, look no further than Taxim's 80-seat rooftop patio.
 The no-frills space is home to some impressive Greek eats—think seafood soup, grape leaf-wrapped shrimp, duck gyro and octopus—plus an expert wine list.

 Seasonal fare and impeccable service are on deck at this River North spot that serves brunch, lunch and dinner.
 If the weather permits, ask for a seat on the huge rooftop patio, which is also equipped with a bar.
-A few of our favorite summer-ready treats include tuna crudo with avocado and mango, sweet and spicy eggplant, Bernie's BLT and s'mores made with butterscotch pudding and chocolate ganache.
+A few of our favorite summer-approved treats include tuna poke with yuzu vinaigrette, avocado toast with goat cheese and sausage flatbread.

-If the name didn’t tip you off, there’s a terrace attached to this upscale Chinese restaurant and lounge (and a mighty nice rooftop one at that).
+Highlighting Cantonese and Shanghainese cuisine, the menu at Shanghai Terrace is rife with dumplings and buns, traditional peking duck, fried rice and crispy tofu.
 Thanks to piped-in world music, loads of greenery and just the right amount of breeze, it might even fool you into believing you’ve made a tropical escape from the city.
-(Well, after a few lychee-vodka martinis or green tea mojitos, it might.)
+(Well, after a few lychee-vodka martinis or Lucky Buddhas, it might.)

 When you begin brunch by showing your ID at the door, you know you’re in the right place for a Bloody Mary.
 Spicy and sweet, garnished with salami and completed with a beer back, it’s practically a meal in itself.
 Don’t let that distract you from the food, however.
 Breakfast tacos are a good way to spice up your egg intake.
 And the Spoke’s signature “fatboy” burgers are thick, juicy and perfectly tender and served with fantastic fries.